lofar-astron/factor/docs/source/parset.rst

         values produce better results but require longer run times.
 Wide-band clean is activated when there are more than 5 bands.

+    wsclean_bl_averaging
+        Use baseline-dependent averaging in WSClean (default = ``False``).
+If enabled, this option can dramatically speed up imaging with WSClean.
+        NOTE: this option requires WSClean v1.12a or higher.

     wsclean_add_bands
         Allow flagged data to be added during WSClean imaging to allow :term:`wsclean_nchannels_factor` to be a divisor of the number bands (default = ``True``).